Skip navigation

 You may have heard the term retrofit regarding parts of commercial facilities, such as a “lighting retrofit” or “electrical system retrofit.”

 Is a retrofit the same as upgrading equipment or replacing older units with newer ones?
-And if it’s different, what are the benefits of choosing a retrofit over other options?
+And if it’s different, what are the benefits of choosing a retrofit over other options, especially when considering commercial HVAC retrofit system upgrades?

 We’ll explain what retrofitting means and the ways it can benefit your commercial operation.

-The technology of heating and cooling is constantly advancing, and older equipment can rapidly become outdated.
+The technology of heating and cooling is constantly advancing, and older commercial heating systems can rapidly become outdated.

 A retrofit will bring current equipment up to modern standards, which may be vital to match changes made in a facility.

-One example of a retrofit that’s common in HVAC is changing a refrigerant-based system that uses R-22 refrigerant, which is now phased-out, to one that uses R-410A.
+One common example of a retrofit in commercial HVAC replacement is converting a refrigerant-based system that uses R-22 refrigerant, which is now phased out, to a system that uses R-410A or other low-GWP refrigerants compliant with the latest regulations.

-For residential HVAC, it’s easier to just replace an R-22 unit with a new one.
-For larger commercial equipment, a retrofit for the newer refrigerant is a cost-effective option.
+For residential HVAC, it’s often easier to replace an R-22 unit outright.
+However, for larger commercial HVAC equipment, a retrofit is a cost-effective option that can improve energy savings and lower operational costs.

-Other options include adding variable-speed blowers and updating the controls with new automated systems.
+Other retrofit options include adding variable-speed blowers, upgrading to advanced building automation systems, and updating controls with new automated technology to enhance system performance and peak efficiency.

-You always have the option of replacing HVAC equipment entirely, but you may wish to consider a retrofit for several reasons.
+You always have the option of replacing HVAC equipment entirely, but you may wish to consider a retrofit for several reasons, especially if you’re unsure about commercial AC system replacement decisions.

 • The biggest advantage of choosing a retrofit is cost.
 It’s less expensive to replace and add components to a system than to purchase and install an entirely new system.